Pulse Oximetry and Capnography for Home Use

 How Pulse Oximetry Works

-Pulse oximeters use light-emitting diodes that emit red and infrared light.
-These lights pass through the body part and are detected by a sensor on the other side.
-The amount of light absorbed by oxygenated and deoxygenated hemoglobin is different, allowing the device to calculate the percentage of oxygen-saturated hemoglobin.
+Pulse oximeters use light-emitting diodes that pass red and infrared light through the body.
+The sensor then detects how much light is absorbed by oxygenated and deoxygenated hemoglobin, which allows the device to calculate the percentage of oxygen-saturated hemoglobin.
+Check out our oxygen concentrators to learn how supplemental oxygen can enhance patient care.

 The Significance of Pulse Oximetry in Clinical Settings